 3. Weekly Surface Cleaning

-Surface cleaning keeps dust and other debris from building up in your sauna, which can get wet with steam and become harder to clean.
-You can do this type of cleaning when the sauna is hot, but it’s much easier to do before the sauna is warmed up to temperature.
-Aim to do your surface cleaning once a week or every three uses, whichever happens sooner.
+Surface cleaning keeps dust and other debris from building up in your sauna, which can get wet with steam and become harder to clean over time.
+You can do this type of cleaning when the sauna is hot, but it’s much easier to do before it reaches the desired temperature.
+Aim to clean your surface once a week or after every three uses—whichever comes first.

 - Windows: If you have a sauna with a view, make sure you’re getting the most out of it.
 For interior windows, squeegee away any excess moisture, then use a gentle glass cleaner and microfiber cloth.
 For exterior windows, use a mild detergent and warm water.

 - Floors: Keeping your floors debris-free is essential for a good sauna experience.
-Using a soft broom, a vacuum, or even a hand-held vacuum cleaner are all great options.
-Be sure you get underneath your sauna benches and around your stove.
+Using a soft broom, a vacuum, or even a hand-held vacuum cleaner can be worthwhile solutions.
+Be sure you get underneath your sauna benches and around your stove, too.

 - Stove: Your sauna stove shouldn’t need regular cleaning unless something gets stuck in or on it.
 If this happens, wait for the stove to cool completely before cleaning it.